yusufhaystra/CalculatorWithString/README.md

 As you can see, all number variables has a limit.
 Therefore they can't contain so long number.

-Also, you can check the result if your process isn't long for other calculator.
+Also, you can check the my algorithm result if your process isn't long for other calculators.
 You can use the keyboards on the program.